openmeteo/enhydris/doc/dev/database.rst

    .. method:: enhydris.hcore.models.Timeseries.get_all_data()

-      Return all data of the file in a `pthelma Timeseries object`_.
+      Return all data of the file in a pandas DataFrame.

    .. method:: enhydris.hcore.models.Timeseries.set_data(data)